Community Mennonite Church

-CMC is hopeful that people who have offended are experiencing renewal: not only remorseful for past actions but truly repentant, striving for behavioral change and desiring healthful relationships.
+CMC is hopeful that people who have offended are experiencing renewal: not only remorseful for past actions but truly repentant, striving for behavioral change and desiring healthy relationships.
 In order to determine an individual's place on his/her healing journey and to best support offenders, CMC utilizes a team approach for inclusion of offenders.
 CMC will partner with local professionals and the offender, entering into a process of frank discussion and wise discernment for the safety of the entire congregation.
 Grace and mercy will be extended to the offender in the context of repentance, accountability, and justice.

 - Offenders are expected to comply fully with all restrictions and requirements placed upon them as a result of any legal actions, and provide the CPC chair with copies of any judgments, conditions of parole, or other documents in which restrictions on or requirements as a result of convictions or judgments are stated.
 If the offender is on probation or parole, the contact information for the supervising officer is also required.
 The CPC will review all available legal and other information in regards to a conviction, utilizing professionals and authorities on the issue to make educated and informed decisions about levels of participation and supervision required.
 In some states, certain crimes unrelated to child sexual abuse could have sex offender registration requirements.

 - In the rare instance the CPC believes that a legal adjudication is in fact unrelated to child safety, the CPC may make a recommendation to Church Council for implementation or exception.
-Where there are pending charges but no adjudication the CPC may, in consultation with the person or family, decide to implement part or all of the policy on a temporary basis.
+Where there are pending charges but no adjudication, the CPC may, in consultation with the person or family, decide to implement part or all of the policy on a temporary basis.

 - Offenders will not accept any leadership or representational position within or on behalf of CMC unless given approval by the CPC.
 A known sexual offender can never become an approved adult.

-- The CPC will identify a small group of "covenant partners" for offenders.
+- The CPC will assist in identifying a small group of "covenant partners" for offenders.
 This small group will provide spiritual, emotional, and practical support and will meet with the offender on a regular basis.
 Covenant partners will not be parents of young children.
 The supervisors and covenant partners will not be the same individuals.
 If the group is deemed by either the offender or the covenant partners as ineffective in supporting the offender, the CPC may designate a new group of covenant partners if agreed to by all involved.